richburroughs/dojo201904/dojo.md

 #Run experiments to simulate an incident you've had

-^Say you have an incident with network latency
+^-Say you have an incident with network latency
-Have a Game Day and inject latency
+-Have a Game Day and inject latency
-Remidiate and then have another Game Day to see if it worked
+-Remidiate the problem and then have another Game Day to see if it worked

 ---